 Get more information about privacy from the Office of the Australian Information Commissioner.

-However, some licenced venues in the Kings Cross precinct, must have an ID scanner.
-This measure was put in place to:
+High risk licensed venues in the Kings Cross precinct must have an ID scanner.
+This measure was put in place to stop:

-The introduction of laws in 2013 allowed police to ban 'troublemakers' for:
+New laws introduced in 2014 allowed police to ban troublemakers for a:

 ID scanners in Kings Cross alert licensees and staff if a banned person tries to enter their venue.
 Breaches to the banning order can result in fines of up to $11,000.

-Only ID scanners supplied by Group Security Solutions are allowed for use in Kings Cross.
-ID scanners operating in the Kings Cross precinct must be in use between 9pm and the relevant lock out times that apply on the night, either 1.30am, or 2am if extended live entertainment trading times are in operation (available from 16 January 2017).
-They must also:
+Only ID scanners supplied by Group Security Solutions (trading as PatronScan) are authorised for use in Kings Cross.
+ID scanners operating in the Kings Cross precinct must be in use between 9.00pm and the relevant lockout times that apply on the night, either 1.30am, or 2.00am if extended live entertainment trading times are in operation.

-Licensees in the Kings Cross precinct must operate ID scanners at their venues according to the conditions under section 116AC(1)(f)(ii) of the Liquor Act 2007.
+Licensees in the Kings Cross precinct must operate ID scanners at their venues according to the conditions under section 116E(1)(f)(ii) of the Liquor Act 2007.

-Please note Liquor & Gaming NSW is reviewing the guideline.
+Please note Liquor & Gaming NSW is reviewing these guidelines.
 The updated guideline will be available soon.

-Licensees and staff of venues in the Kings Cross precinct operating ID scanners must complete our privacy training course.
+Licensees and staff of venues in the Kings Cross precinct operating ID scanners must complete the privacy training course.

-If you operate an ID scanner in the Kings Cross precinct without having completed approved privacy training, you will get a fine.
-This includes staff and licensees.Do the privacy training course.
+If your venue operates an ID scanner in the Kings Cross precinct and you haven’t completed the approved privacy training, you will get a fine.
+You can only obtain a privacy endorsement by completing the online privacy training course.